Check out our new FHA first-time homebuyers guide updated for 2024

 How To Apply for Section 8 Housing in New York

-Applicants will need to provide extensive documentation to verify this information including birth certificates, Social Security cards, pay stubs, bank statements, tax returns, and landlord references.
-All members of the household over 18 years old need to sign consent forms for the required criminal background check.
+You’ll need to provide details about everyone in your household, including their names, dates of birth, Social Security numbers, income, and rental history.
+Make sure to include the necessary documents like birth certificates, Social Security cards, pay stubs, bank statements, tax returns, and landlord references.
+All adults in the household will also need to sign consent forms for a criminal background check.

 Can I transfer my Section 8 Voucher to New York?